-A MODEL STUDY OF THE LARGE-SCALE MODIFICATION OF THE NOCTURNAL MIDDLE-LATITUDE F LAYER BY POWERFUL HF WAVES WITH DIFFERENT POWERS
+MODEL SIMULATION OF THE LARGE-SCALE MID-LATITUDE F-LAYER MODIFICATION BY POWERFUL HF WAVES WITH DIFFERENT POWERS IN THE DAYTIME

 G.I.
 Mingaleva and V.S.
-Mingalev (Polar Geophysical Institute, Apatity, Russia, E-mail:mingalev@pgia.ru)
+Mingalev (Polar Geophysical Institute, Apatity, Russia, E-mail: mingalev@pgia.ru)

 Abstract.
-A mathematical model of the ionosphere, which can be affected by powerful HF waves, is applied for simulations of the large-scale middle-latitude F-layer modification by HF waves.
-The applied model has been developed earlier in the Polar Geophysical Institute.
+The large-scale middle-latitude F-layer modification by high power HF waves is investigated using a mathematical model of the ionosphere, developed earlier in the Polar Geophysical Institute.
 Simulations are performed for the point with geographic coordinates of the "Sura" heating facility (Nizhny Novgorod, Russia) for autumn conditions.
 The calculations are made for different cases in which the effective absorbed power has distinct values belonging to the 5-100 MW range.
-The results indicate that the effective absorbed power can influence considerably on the F-layer response to high power radio waves in the nocturnal middle-latitude ionosphere.
+The results indicate that the effective absorbed power can influence considerably on the F-layer response to high power radio waves in the daytime middle-latitude ionosphere.